Hyperbolic models of transitive topologically Anosov flows in dimension three: Preliminaries.

 \subsubsection{Conjugacy classes of pseudo-Anosov homeomorphisms.}

 A remarkable property about pseudo-Anosov homeomorphisms is that if two of these maps are isotopic, then they are conjugated by a homeomorphism isotopic to the identity.

-\begin{thm}[\cite{FLP}, Expos\'e XII, theorem 12.5] Let $\Sigma$ be a closed orientable surface and let $f$ and $g$ be two pseudo-Anosov homeomorphisms.
+\begin{thm}[\cite{FLP}, Expos\'e XII, Theorem 12.5] Let $\Sigma$ be a closed orientable surface and let $f$ and $g$ be two pseudo-Anosov homeomorphisms.
 If $g$ is isotopic to $f$ then there exists a homeomorphism $h:\Sigma\to\Sigma$, isotopic to the identity, such that $f\circ h=h\circ g$. \end{thm}

 This theorem, in combination with the \emph{Dehn-Nielsen-Baer theorem} about mapping class groups, allows to decide if two pseudo-Anosov homeomorphisms are conjugated by looking at their actions on fundamental groups.
 In the following we explain this fact in the way that it will be used later.
-We refer to \cite{shannon_thesis} for a more accurate explanation and proofs.